Philip Stone: Career

 Stone's professional theatre career began in London in 1947.
 He performed a range of roles in repertory theatre before moving to London in 1960, becoming a regular on television, often playing "tough-minded authority figures".
 He appeared in many popular series, including the first two episodes of The Avengers (he was one of only two guest actors—the other being Warren Mitchell—to have played the same role twice in the series), The Saint, Coronation Street, Justice, Bergerac, Yes Minister, Heartbeat, A Touch of Frost, and Dalziel and Pascoe.

 Stone was the only actor to appear in three consecutive Stanley Kubrick films.
 First, he played the central character Alex's "P" (as in "M" and "P" for "Ma" and "Pa") in A Clockwork Orange (1971).
 Subsequently, he played Graham, the Lyndon family lawyer, in Barry Lyndon (1975), and Delbert Grady, the waiter/caretaker who murdered his family in The Shining (1980).
 Kubrick had seen him perform in David Storey's stage play The Contractor.
-The only other actor to be credited in three Kubrick films is Joe Turkel.
+The only other actor to be credited in three Kubrick films is Joe Turkel who appeared in Kubrick's early films The Killing, Paths of Glory and co-starred with Stone in The Shining.

 Stone's other film roles included Thunderball (1965), Where Eagles Dare (1968), Quest for Love (1971), Flash Gordon (1980), and Indiana Jones and the Temple of Doom (1984).
 In the Ralph Bakshi animated film The Lord of the Rings (1978), he voiced the role of Théoden.